joncursi/cheddur-whitepaper/whitepaper.md

 As of August 2018, the Ethereum platform alone is host to over 110,000 tokens according to [data provided by Etherscan](http://etherscan.io/tokens).
-Our forecasts predict that there will be over 1M cryptocurrencies by the end of 2020, and ~5% of them will be marketed by their issuer as an investment opportunity.
+Using Etherscan's data as a baseline, our forecasts predict that there will be over 1M cryptocurrencies by the end of 2020, and ~5% of them will be marketed by their issuer as an investment opportunity.

 \begin{figure}[H]